OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

     </fieldset>

-This part of code renders the dropdown list so user can choose one of the predefined Modes.
+This renders the dropdown list so user can choose one of the predefined Modes.
 `Model.AvailableModes` contains the available ones: we populated the property with appropriate data in `TypePartEditor` method above.